AliTarek99/Social-Media-REST-API/README.md

 * Message `id` is not unique because there will be more than 100 billion messages, so the primary index will be (`senderId`, `recipientId`, `id`) this will make the table clustered using the sender and recipient ID
 * The secondary index on the (`recipientId`, `received`, `id`) will be used to make the query of fetching messages for a certain user when he becomes online faster.
 * Added Another secondary index on the (`id`, `senderId`, `recipientId`) columns for the `id` foreign key to work in the followers table.

+#### Chats
+* This table will save the chats between users and using it with the chat members table will allow me to add group chats in the future if I need to.
+* The primary key is the `id` column for single chat retrieval
+* `last_message_date` is used as a secondary index to optimize range queries when retrieving a user's chats.

+#### Chat_members
+* I used this table instead of adding the members directly as columns in the chats table so it is easier to add group chats later
+* Also this way it is faster to get the chat IDs to which the user is a member.
+* There is a primary index on the (`userId`, `id`) columns for retrieving the user's chats.
+* The secondary index uses (`id`, `userId`) columns for retrieving chat members.

 #### Support
 * This is a small table which contains the accounts of support.